Table of Contents

 These public health nurses organize health screenings for immunizations, blood pressure level testing, mammograms, and HIV/AIDS testing.

-Long-term care nurses manage nursing care for residents with conditions ranging from minor health care issues to Alzheimer’s disease.
-They are sometimes based mostly in an aided living facility or a rest home or nursing home.
+Long-term care Nurses manage nursing care for residents with conditions ranging from minor health care issues to Alzheimer’s disease.
+They are sometimes based mostly in an assisted living facility, a rest home, or a nursing home.

-Home-health nurses provide patient care through home-calls.
-They visit patients in their houses instead of in the clinic.
-Many of their patients might need long or short term care, for example, when recovering from an illness or accident.
+Home-health nurses provide patient care through home calls.
+They visit patients in their homes instead of in the clinic.
+Many of their patients might need long- or short-term care, for example, when recovering from an illness or accident.

-Finally, hospice care nurses work with patients that are terminally sick, at home or who are in a hospice, supporting them throughout their ill health.
+Finally, hospice care nurses work with patients who are terminally ill, at home or in a hospice, supporting them throughout their ill health.

 Also read Highest Paying Jobs in Healthcare

-According to the World Health Organization, It is vital that students committing to studying nursing, have a lot of compassion and commonsense and area unit willing to produce mental and physical care to patients and their families.
+According to the World Health Organization, It is vital that students committing to studying nursing have a lot of compassion and commonsense and are willing to provide mental and physical care to patients and their families.

-All nurses area units are expected to share info concerning varied medical conditions to those in their care in a compassionate, clear and professional manner.
+All nursing area units are expected to share information concerning varied medical conditions to those in their care in a compassionate, clear and professional manner.

 Nurses can typically work more closely with individual patients than doctors and can be expected to possess an honest bedside manner altogether.

-Most nurses conjointly work closely with their co-workers together with doctors, hospital employees, analysts and laboratory technicians, meaning they have to establish good working relationships with different types of people on a daily basis.
+Most nurses work closely with their co-workers, including doctors, hospital employees, analysts and laboratory technicians, meaning they have to establish good working relationships with different types of people on a daily basis.
 Critical thinking, good decision-making, and problem-solving are essential for any international student interested in studying nursing in the US.
-Communication skills such as – verbal, non-verbal and written, are expected.
+Communication skills, such as verbal, non-verbal and written, are expected.

-Studying nursing as a foreign student who speaks more than one language will be a plus because it might preferably be required during patient-care.
+Studying nursing as a foreign student who speaks more than one language will be a plus because it might ideally be required during patient care.

-When treating patients, it’s vital that nurses are very confident, communicate clearly and build a relationship of trust with their patients who most times are afraid and confused.
+When treating patients, it’s vital that nurses are very confident, communicate clearly and build a relationship of trust with their patients, who most of the time are afraid and confused.

 It is the nurse’s job to settle patient fears, offer general support to patients throughout their ill health, and clear doubts about their condition or treatment.

-Also reab All You Need to Know About Bachelors of Science Degree in Nursing
+Also read: All You Need to Know About Bachelors of Science Degree in Nursing

 Growth in the Nursing Field

-In US, here has been vital development within the field of nursing in recent years due to the advancement of latest medical technology and coverings.
+In the US, there has been vital development within the field of nursing in recent years due to the advancement of the latest medical technology and coverings.

-There are now more opportunities for nurses with specialities, who are trained to use new equipment and analyze results.
+There are now more opportunities for nurses with specialties who are trained to use new equipment and analyze results.

 Modern health care is often aimed toward the ongoing treatment of patients with chronic conditions, such as diabetes, hypertension, arthritis, cardiovascular disease, and mental health deterioration.

-Therefore, studying nursing within the U.S guarantees nice employment opportunities after graduation, offers the chance to study different specialisms, and provides the variety of courses and paths for students to choose the type of nursing that’s right for them.
+Therefore, studying nursing within the U.S guarantees nice employment opportunities after graduation, offers the chance to study different specialties, and provides a variety of courses and paths for students to choose the type of nursing that’s right for them.

-Both the pay and also the sort of work nurses do will be very pleasing, but also draining, so it’s important to choose the career option that best fits your expectations and become the best nurse you can be.
+Both the pay and the sort of work nurses do will be very pleasing but also draining, so it’s important to choose the career option that best fits your expectations and become the best nurse you can be.

 The United States population is growing older.
 As the nation’s senior population continues to increase, so does the demand for nurses to take care of these individuals.